Refer to the video Jolt Wireless Sensor Battery Replacement for steps.

 **Static Discharge Warning** - Replacing a battery requires handling a circuit board.
 Circuit boards can be damaged from electrical static discharge during handling.
 To reduce this risk, follow the best practices listed below

-- ALWAYS avoid direct contact with the circuit board by ONLY handling the edges of the board or holding the metal battery terminal during the entire replacement process.
+- Avoid direct contact with the circuit board by ONLY handling the edges of the board or holding the metal battery terminal during the entire replacement process.

 - Electrically grounding yourself to discharge static electricity before handling the sensor.
-One example is to touch a metal object that is either touching the floor or touching a series of items leading to the floor. (e.g., A metal table or microwave)
+One example is to touch a metal object that is either touching the floor or touching a series of items leading to the floor. (i.e. A metal table, microwave)

-- Avoid wearing clothing that gathers static easily.
-This includes items such as jackets that are fuzzy, wool clothing, etc.
+- Avoid wearing clothing that gathers static easily. (i.e. jackets that are fuzzy, wool clothing)

 Battery Replacement Steps

-1. Use the #2 Phillips screwdriver to unscrew the two outer screws holding the case together.
-Open the sensor case.
+1. Use the #2 Phillips screwdriver to unscrew the two outer screws holding the case together and then open the sensor case.